Is this the creepiest Christmas tree of 2021? ‘You cannot unsee it,’ witness claims - NewsBreak

 A mall in Canada has resurrected its gigantic human-faced Christmas tree after a 15-year hiatus, bringing pangs of nostalgia to the residents of Nova Scotia and giving the creeps to just about everyone else.

 “If you have not yet seen Woody the Talking Christmas Tree — be warned — you cannot unsee it,” said one social-media user shortly after the tree’s 2021 debut in late November.
-“It is nightmare fuel, but you cannot turn away.”Panama City celebrates the holidays with annual Jaycee’s Christmas parade
+“It is nightmare fuel, but you cannot turn away.”Photos: Cardboard Christmas tree display is the talk of New Jersey town

 Woody, who was once an annual fixture of the Mic Mac Mall through the ‘80s and ‘90s, was retired in 2006 by the shopping center’s then owners, who wanted to take the décor “in a new direction,” according to Tamitha Oakley, the general manager of Mic Mac Mall.
 In light of the pandemic, however, the mall’s new operators recently decided to awaken the “slumbering” Woody to spread joy to the local children.